Impact of axonal delay on structure development in a multi-layered network: Results

 \subsection{On-center size}

-For cortical neurons, the term receptive field is assumed to refer to an inter-layer receptive field, defined by a cortical neuron's input synaptic weight structure.
-We wish to analytically derive an expression for the size of the on-center of a cell's receptive field to determine the impact of propagation delay on the evolution of layer $\layer{C}$ spatial-opponent cells.
-To this end, we consider the cell when it has undergone sufficient learning (see the learning equation, \eq{\ref{eq:learningRuleBC_Linsker}}) such that the weights of all synapses connecting to the layer $\layer{C}$ cell have diverged to the upper or lower bound.
-This assumption is valid because the learning equation is unstable, and hence all weights, or all but one, will reach a stable limiting value (see pg.
-7510, \citet{Lin86a}).
+For cortical neurons, the term `receptive field' is assumed to refer to an inter-layer receptive field, defined by a cortical neuron's input synaptic weight structure.
+We wish to analytically derive an expression for the size of the on-center of a neuron's receptive field to determine the impact of propagation delay on the evolution of layer $\layer{C}$ spatial-opponent neurons.
+To this end, we consider the neuron when it has undergone sufficient learning (see the learning equation, \eq{\ref{eq:learningRuleBC_Linsker}}) such that the weights of all synapses connecting to the layer $\layer{C}$ neuron have diverged to the upper or lower bound.
+This assumption is valid because the learning equation is unstable and, hence, all weights, or all but one, will reach a stable limiting value (see \citet{Lin86a}, p.~7510).